Electric Tangerine Leopard Gecko for sale

 A male and female gecko pair can live happily together in a single tank or enclosure. … Multiple females can be kept together with a male, but multiple males should not be kept together, even with several females, since they will fight over territory.
 So basically do not put 2 males together, ever, and you’re good!
 If you considering buying 2 or more leopard geckos for sale, go with females.
 Unless you are a leopard gecko breeder, then prepare to be separating and breeding.

 Do leopard geckos for sale need a heat lamp?

 To mimic this, you will need to lower your tank’s temperature to 70-75°F. Your leopard gecko will, however, need a warm spot to lie on.
 You can do this with an infrared heat lamp (a special type of light that doesn’t affect nocturnal animals) or you can use an under tank heater.

 What do leopard geckos for sale like to do?

 That is easy!
 They love to eat Leopard Gecko Food.
 Live insects are a must for your gecko as they don’t eat any plants or vegetables.
 The best leopard gecko food to use are mealworms or crickets.
 Always feed insects that you’ve dusted with vionate and calcium powder.
 Lastly, you can treat your pet to waxworms super worms once a week if you wish.

-What Does a leopard gecko need in its tank?
+What Does an Electric Tangerine leopard gecko need in its tank?

 Setting up a leopard gecko habitat or leopard gecko terrarium.
 House your single leopard gecko in a terrarium that’s at least 10 gallons.
 For every additional leopard gecko, make the tank 5 gallons bigger.
 Two or three geckos do well together and can be kept in a 15 or 20 gallon tank.
 Because males are territorial, keep no more than one male.
 Also, because males tend to spar over territory and should always be kept separate of one another.